Stormy102/Lancer/README.md

     * Ubuntu 16.04 and up
     * Debian 8 and up

+Please note that Windows Subsystem for Linux is not officially supported (see [here](https://exploits.run/nmap-wsl/) for techniques to get around the issues present).

 To execute the program, ensure that you have Python 3.5 or higher installed.
 Use Python's pip to install the necessary Python dependencies.
 ```shell script